 Our hospitals and hospice services are regularly reviewed and accredited by The Joint Commission.
+Specific accreditation awards across Legacy are as follows:

 - Breast health: Our Breast Health Centers have earned these national accreditations: